 The development of the BSR Stars programme builds on the networks and experiences that have evolved within the BSR InnoNet project and knowledge generated by leading researchers on innovation; and the most recent EU innovation policies and instruments.

 The main target groups of the programme are innovation environments, clusters and SME-networks.
 BSR Stars is a flagship programme within the priority area for innovation in the EU Strategy for the Baltic Sea Region.
 This macro-regional strategy was adopted by the European Council in 2009.
 It is the first macro-regional strategy of the EU aiming on developing the region into a globally leading region.
-The priority area innovation is coordinated by the polish Ministry of Enterprise, Energy and Communications and the Swedish Governmental Agency for Innovation Systems,VINNOVA.
-The first activities are carried out by the StarDust project with five subprojects supported by new tools and methods on open and user driven innovation.
+The priority area innovation is coordinated by the Nordic Council of Ministers, the Polish Ministry of Science and Higher Education and the Estonian Ministry of Economic Affairs and Communications.
+The first activities were carried out by the StarDust project with five subprojects supported by new tools and methods on open and user driven innovation.